Knapp-type obstructions in multilinear fractal Fourier extension: Introduction

 Remark \ref{rem2} raises a very natural question that is at the core of this manuscript.

 \begin{question*} In the fractal setting, under what conditions do multilinear Fourier extension estimates hold \textbf{beyond} those implied by linear ones? \end{question*}

 As evidenced by Remark \ref{rem2}, transversality plays a fundamental role when the underlying measures are supported in smooth manifolds.
 Measures with well-separated Fourier support give rise to wave packets with limited overlaps, leading to a gain unavailable in the linear theory.
 However, that geometric notion does not seem to have an immediate analogue in the fractal world (see \cite{Ferrante} for a related discussion).
-We aim to study different manifestations of transversality in the fractal setting to obtain multilinear estimates that do not follow from linear ones.
+As we will see, Proposition \ref{thm:mainthm} indicates that $L^{p}$-regularity of the $k$-fold convolution $\mu_{1}\ast\cdots\ast\mu_{k}$ allows one to prove multilinear estimates beyond the span of linear ones, but our main results Theorems \ref{nec-sing} and \ref{HL-nec-sing} suggest that `fractal transversality' could still manifest itself even when $\mu_{1}\ast\cdots\ast\mu_{k}$ is singular.
+Example \ref{example1-22072026} exhibits a related phenomenon in the context of Fourier extension for smooth curves in $\mathbb{R}^{3}$.

-By the Hausdorff--Young inequality, \eqref{ineq1-060925} can hold for $q\leq 2$ only if the convolution of the measures at play is absolutely continuous and with an $L^{q'}$ density (this imposes $q>2$ in the singular convolution case -- see Figure \ref{figure:singularrange}).
-This is not usually a concern in the smooth setting: if $\sigma_{1}$ and $\sigma_{2}$ are two disjoint arcs of a smooth convex curve, then one can show that $\sigma_{1}\ast\sigma_{2}\ll\mathcal{L}^{2}$ and $\sigma_{1}\ast\sigma_{2}\in L^{\infty}(\mathbb{R}^{2})$ (see \cite{OeS14}), which is enough to prove bilinear Fourier extension estimates for $(f,g)\mapsto \widehat{f\mathrm{d}\sigma_{1}}\widehat{g\mathrm{d}\sigma_{2}}$ beyond those following from linear ones.
+By the Hausdorff--Young inequality, \eqref{ineq1-060925} can hold for $q\leq 2$ only if the convolution of the measures at play is absolutely continuous and with an $L^{q'}$ density (this imposes $q>2$ in the singular convolution case, see Figure \ref{figure:singularrange}).
+This is not usually a concern for hypersurfaces in the smooth setting: if $\sigma_{1}$ and $\sigma_{2}$ are two disjoint arcs of a smooth convex curve, then one can show that $\sigma_{1}\ast\sigma_{2}\ll\mathcal{L}^{2}$ and $\sigma_{1}\ast\sigma_{2}\in L^{\infty}(\mathbb{R}^{2})$ (see \cite{OeS14}), which is enough to prove bilinear Fourier extension estimates for $(f,g)\mapsto \widehat{f\mathrm{d}\sigma_{1}}\widehat{g\mathrm{d}\sigma_{2}}$ beyond those following from linear ones.
 Notice that these arcs are transversal in the sense of \eqref{deftrans}, therefore bilinear estimates of that kind follow from \cite{BCT}, for instance.
 In some cases one even has, for smooth manifolds, a \textit{characterisation} of some multilinear estimates in terms of absolute continuity of the underlying measures; see Theorem 1.1 of \cite{Bennett-Bez}.
 In general, given two smooth and transversal hypersurfaces $S_{1},S_2\subseteq \mathbb{R}^d$ equipped with measures $\sigma_{1}$ and $\sigma_{2}$, respectively, $\sigma_{1}\ast\sigma_{2}\ll\mathcal{L}^{d}$.
-That is, transversality in the smooth setting already accounts for the convolution being absolute continuous.
+That is, hypersurface transversality already accounts for the convolution being absolutely continuous.